Projective Splitting with Forward Steps: Asynchronous and Block-Iterative Operator Splitting: Numerical Experiments

+and the last element of $\bgamma$, $\bgamma_{|\calT|}$, is the root of the tree.
+We append the trivial function $f_n = 0$ in order to comply with the requirement that the final linear operator $G_n$ be the identity; see \eqref{probCompMonoMany}. } The functions $f_{n-2}$ and $f_{n-1}$ have easily-computed proximal operators, so we process them at every iteration. \col{Further, the proximal operator of $f_n$ has is simply the identity, so we also process it at each iteration. } Therefore, $\{n-2,n-1,n\}\subseteq I_k$ for all $k\geq 1$.
+On the other hand, the functions $f_i(t)$ for $i=1,\ldots,P$ are

-On the other hand, the operators $T_i = Q_i^{\top}(Q_i(\cdot) - b_i)$, $i = 1,\ldots, r = n-1$, are Lipschitz and could be processed by either forward or backward steps.
-Since they are affine, we can furthermore use the stepsize rule in Section~\ref{secOptStep}, which only requires two forward steps per iteration, that is, two multiplies by $Q_i$ and two by $Q_i^\top$.
-We do not need to estimate the largest eigenvalue of $Q$ or $Q_i$, a potentially costly computation.
-We will refer to the approach of setting $\Iforw = \{1,\ldots,r\}$ and using the stepsize rule from Section~\ref{secOptStep} as ``Projective Splitting with Forward Steps'' (PSFor).
+where $x_{ij}$ is the $j$th row of the submatrix $X_i$ and $b_j^i$ is the $j$th element of $b^i$.
+These functions are Lipschitz differentiable and so may be processed by our new forward-step procedure.
+We use the backtracking procedure in Section \ref{secLineSearch} so that we do not need to estimate the Lipschitz constant of each $\ell_i$, a potentially costly computation involving the SVD of each $X_i$.
+The most time-consuming part of each gradient evaluation are two matrix multiplications, one by $X_i$ and one by $X_i^\top$.
+We will refer to the approach of setting $\Iforw = \{1,\ldots,P\}$ and using backtracking as ``Projective Splitting with Forward Steps'' (\psf).

-On the other hand, we could also process $T_1,\ldots,T_r$ with backward steps.
-The corresponding proximal map is
+On the other hand, even though the proximal operators of $f_1,\ldots,f_{P}$ lack a closed form, it is still possible to process these functions with an approximate backward step.
+The exact proximal map for $f_i$ is the solution to